Worried about twin expenses? Learn how to beat the cost of twins — a must for the twin mom who wants to save money with two babies!

 Have you received gifts from friends and family that, in all honesty, you likely won’t use or need?
 Consider returning them to the original stores for more practical or pressing purchases.

-Be grateful for the thought put into the gift, but also acknowledge that you can still direct that money toward something you need or want.
+Be grateful for the thought put into the gift, but also acknowledge that you can still direct that gift toward something you need or want.

 12. Let the twins share a room

 If you’re considering upgrading to a bigger home because you’re now expecting two, see if you can get by with your current situation at first.

 Just because they’re twins, doesn’t mean they need their own rooms, at least for now.
 Not only did my twins share a room, they also shared it with their older brother.
 Their bedroom was big enough to fit both cribs and a twin bed with plenty of space to play.

 Only within the last few years did we decide to purchase a new home, allowing our eldest to have his own room.
 But even then, we stuck to a three-bedroom home, since the twins can still share a room.